IMAGINE THE NEWS

 In Denmark, parliament held a session on “post-platform governance.”
 In Brazil, cooperatives are forming around community-owned mesh networks.
 And in the U.S., three Senators have quietly asked what happens when the lobbyists lose their data.

-For now, those participating in the Exodus say it’s not about perfection — it’s about direction, it about movement, it about taking our power by, one by one.
+For now, those participating in the Exodus say it’s not about perfection — it’s about direction, it about movement, it's about people taking their power back, one by one.
 Every action matters.
 Every person matters.

 “We’re not just logging off,” said ex-product manager Jamal Dorsey.
 “We’re walking toward something we lost when social media took over - each other.”